 Esperanza was one of the Travis County rural schools for children living outside the Austin city limits.
 The school was first built in 1866 on a site northwest of the Mopac and Spicewood Springs Road intersection.
 The original log structure is now part of Pioneer Village at Zilker Botanical Gardens in Austin.
 The building received a Texas Historical Marker in 1974.

 In 1893, Esperanza School moved to a larger, one-room frame building on the northeast corner of today’s Romeria and Burnet Road (see photo of the school below).
 Burnet was called Upper Georgetown Road then, and the school was surrounded by open farmland and a handful of houses.
-The 1932 map, right, shows Esperanza School; the small solid squares are homes, and the east-west street to the south of Esperanza is today’s Koenig Lane.
+The 1932 map, above, shows Esperanza School; the small solid squares are homes, and the east-west street to the south of Esperanza is today’s Koenig Lane.
 Al Kirby remembered that Big Bear, a popular grocery store first built in the late 1930s, was across Romeria from the school, on the north end of Northwest Shopping Center.

 In the clip below, Mickey Bauer shares memories of Esperanza from the time she attended in the mid-1930s.

 Another neighbor who attended Esperanza was Mary Frances Bible, who later married Jack Alexander.
-They owned Alexanders’ Nursery in Crestview for 38 years.
+They owned Alexanders Nursery in Crestview for 38 years.

-According to The Defender, a 1936 history of the Travis County rural schools, “Even though the name of the school is a Spanish word [meaning hope], there is no record of a Spanish or Mexican child ever attending the school,” and “The district has neither a Mexican nor a Negro school.”
+According to The Defender, a 1936 history of the Travis County rural schools, “Even though the name of [Esperanza School] is a Spanish word [meaning hope], there is no record of a Spanish or Mexican child ever attending the school,” and “The district has neither a Mexican nor a Negro school.”
 After a 1928 city plan established a “Negro district” in East Austin, segregation in general became more common for several decades.
 All the records and photos I have found, except one, indicate that only white children attended Esperanza.

 From one room in 1893, Esperanza was expanded to two rooms in 1922, then to three rooms in 1934.
 By 1941, enrollment had decreased, and Esperanza was closed by the Austin School Board.
 Al Kirby believed that Esperanza may have been one of the last rural schools in this part of Travis County.